 When viewing your parking status, you can monitor the accumulated price as well as the original rate.
 See the ending time and track how long you have left.
 After you check out, see a quick summary of the parking activity.
 If anything didn’t go right, you can also contact support from there.

 We are currently user testing the “pick a spot” interaction.

 Users turned out to be more price sensitive than we expected, despite the close price range, a lot of subjects still went to the length taping on all six options.
 Although there maybe inaccuracy, since we didn’t simulate the experience putting our test subjects in cars, they weren’t in a hurry checking out all six spots.

 A potential solution is using highlighted markers for “Best Option” and “Lowest Price”.
 Longest available time can also be offered is needed.
 The decision we made to keep the markers simple made this kind of potential iteration possible without shaking up the interaction flow and the design system.
 Interactions that are compartmentalized give us flexibility on a/b testings in the future.

 Metrics after shipping

-Conversion — from user start exploring markers to reserving a spot & from reservation to finish parking.
+Conversions — from user start exploring markers to reserving a spot & from reservation to finish parking.

-Feedback — we have a summary screen with an option to provide feedback at the end of parking flow.
+Feedback — we have a summary screen with an option to provide feedback at the end of a parking flow.
 That would give a qualitative insight into the users’ real life difficulties.